-Chairman/Non-Independent
+Chairman; Non-Executive/Non-Independent

-Tan Sri Quek Leng Chan, aged 71, a Malaysian, qualified as a Barrister-at-Law from Middle Temple, United Kingdom.
+Tan Sri Quek Leng Chan, aged 72, a Malaysian, qualified as a Barrister-at-Law from Middle Temple, United Kingdom.
 He has extensive business experience in various business sectors, including financial services, manufacturing and real estate.

 Tan Sri Quek is the Chairman of GuocoLand (Malaysia) Berhad ("GLM") and was appointed to the Board of Directors ("Board") of GLM on 16 June 1990.
-He does not sit on any committees of GLM.
+He does not sit on any committee of GLM.